brettsmith212/brettsmith212.github.io/index.markdown

 layout: home
 ---

-# Welcome to the home page!
+## Hello

-This is where I will add some blog posts and thoughts about the software world.
+This is some content!

-Hopefully this works
+- Here is a bullet